roganic1/roganic1.github.io/index.markdown

 layout: home
 ---

 Hi!
 I'm Irene Rogan Shaffer.
 I'm an experienced computer scientist, product manager, and people manager.
-I'm also a mom, triathlete, and have completed several half-marathons and a marathon.
+I'm also a runner, triathlete, and have completed several half-marathons and a marathon.

 <p align="center">